 A six-level hardware stack is connected to the D-Bus to hold subroutine return addresses or data.
 The CALL instruction pushes PC+2 onto the stack.
-The RET instruction returns the contents of the stack to the PC.
+The RET instruction returns the contents of the stack to the program counter.